cmu-ini/aia-web/docs/lab-guide-template.md

 Please provide a description of what the student is expected to complete first in Phase/Section 2 of Skilling Lab X.

 1. Write instructions using numbered lists to show step-by-step actions.

-    - Use a `-` to indicate a substep or explanation of the numbered step.
+    - Use a `-` to indicate a sub-step or explanation of the numbered step.

 ### Grading Check

 Provide information on how the student runs the script, what the script is doing, and what the outcome should be.
 If the script does not pass, what can they check to resolve the failure and try again.
 I.e. help get them back on track to pass the check.

 Grading checks should be used to ensure a student has completed some task successfully and/or to ensure they have the correct lab state before advancing to the next task.
 Think of these as gate checks.
-Use grading checks to assess major milestones and try to be as targetted as possible.
+Use grading checks to assess major milestones and try to be as targeted as possible.

 Examples might include:

 - Was a firewall rule implemented correctly?
 (The check should try to connect to the specific port/service and validate whether the connection makes it through or fails.)
 - Did the student properly configure the Apache website?
 (The check should try to retrieve the contents from the proper `URL:port` with a wget or curl and validate that the content is accessible and accurate.)
 - Strive to check the "thing" that gets to the heart of what you asked the student to do, but also ensures the correct state before moving on.

-## Repeat the above structure as needed until you have a fully fleshed out lab guide.
+## Repeat the above structure as needed until you have a complete lab guide

 ### Conclusion

 By completing this lab you...

-_Insert what the student has done or learned in the lab.
+*Insert what the student has done or learned in the lab.
 Why was this topic important or useful?
-What is/are the key takeaway(s) you want the student to remember._
+What is/are the key takeaway(s) you want the student to remember.*

 During this lab, you: